f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

             c.
 Configure Vnet field by selecting "New Vnet Parameters" and fill CIDR details to create new Vnet
             d.
 Select Ingress/Egress Gateway (Two Interface) option for the Select Ingress Gateway or Ingress/Egress Gateway field.
             e.
 Create Ingress/Egress gateway by providing 1 AZ value and 2 new subnet CIDR's to be created for inside and outside interfaces
             f.
-Select the Azure cloud credentials created in Step 5
+Select the Azure cloud credentials created in prerequisites
       v.
 Add a public ssh key in Site Node Parameters section created in prerequisites vi.
 Toggle Show Advanced Fields button for Advanced Configuration section then select “Allow access to DNS, SSH services on Site” for Services to be blocked on site field, Save and Exit.
 Click Apply. **Note:** It will take 15-20 mins for the site to come online.
 You can monitor your site health score by navigating to Home > Multi-Cloud Network Connect > Overview > Sites vii.
 For more detailed explanation about Azure site creation, refer to the `document <https://docs.cloud.f5.com/docs/how-to/site-management/create-azure-site>`_